tokio-rs/website/content/tokio/tutorial/io.md

 ## Manual copying

-Now lets look at how we would write the echo server by copying the data manually.
+Now let's look at how we would write the echo server by copying the data manually.
 To do this, we use [`AsyncReadExt::read`][read] and [`AsyncWriteExt::write_all`][write_all].